 to the size of your Android app.
 Whether it is worth that extra space

-and time is for you to decide.
+is for you to decide.

 RelativeLayout, and (to a lesser extent)